harrisonpage/InventoryBuddy/README.md

 # InventoryBuddy

-Automatically arrange inventory by loading/saving an inventory layout.
+Minecraft plugin to automatically arrange inventory by loading/saving an inventory layout.

 * `/inventory save` will store an inventory layout: a list of items and slot numbers
 * `/inventory load` will apply the saved inventory layout